Shepherd's Pie Meatballs & Mashed Potatoes is the classic comforting dish reinvented. Perfect for kids and kids at heart!

 Shepherd’s Pie Meatballs & Mashed Potatoes

-Shepherd's Pie Meatballs & Mashed Potatoes is the classic comforting dish reinvented!
+Shepherd’s Pie Meatballs & Mashed Potatoes is the classic comforting dish reinvented.
+Perfect for kids and kids at heart!

 Ingredients

-• 2lbs potatoes (about 2 large potatoes), peeled & chopped
+• 2 lbs potatoes, ~2 large potatoes, peeled and chopped

 • 2 Tablespoons butter